-Does stress affect health negatively?
-Absolutely!
-Studies show physical stress symptoms are behind at least 83% of the health problems leading to doctor visits.
-And that doesn’t include the psychological effects of stress.
+Studies show physical stress symptoms are behind 83% of health problems leading to doctor visits.
+And that doesn’t include the negative psychological effects of stress.

-But stress health effects can be positive too.
+But here’s the big surprise.
+Stress health effects can be positive too!

 For example, exercise (when done correctly) is a beneficial form of stress.
 And, when faced with any kind of danger, stress causes an adrenaline rush that keeps you alert and energized, so you can protect yourself.